 Long-term therapy (several months - years) is often needed for childhood trauma, gender dysphoria, or deeply ingrained relationship struggles.

-Sessions typically start weekly and then less regularly.
-I started weekly and then moved to biweekly and then once a month…until I stopped going.
+Sessions typically start weekly and then become less regular.
+I started weekly and then moved to biweekly sessions, before tapering down to once a month…until I stopped going.

 What exercises might I be given?